Value of solar

 Traditionally, solar owners have been compensated through retail rate net metering.
 This means they get credit for the electricity they produce at the same retail rate at which they pay for utility electricity.
 But, as states discover that the value of solar is greater than the retail rate, many are designing new rate structures that better reflect the full value of solar electricity.
 From time of use rates in California to new value of solar rates in New York, these experiments are looking into new ways to ensure solar owners receive credit for the full, real value of the electricity they produce.

-- Value of Solar meta-analysis– This 2016 report from the Brookings Institute concludes that net metered, rooftop solar is a net benefit to all ratepayers.
+- Value of Solar meta-analysis – This 2016 report from the Brookings Institution concludes that net metered, rooftop solar is a net benefit to all ratepayers.

 - Shining Rewards: The Value of Rooftop Solar Power for Consumers and Society – This 2015 report from Environment America asserts the value of solar energy by comparing multiple cost-benefit value studies conducted across the country.